Cheddar Scalloped Potatoes on the Char-Broil Big Easy

 Loaded Roasted Twinkies on the Char-Broil Big Easy

 Spreading a bit of Nutella on the Twinkies first gives the remaining ingredients something to hold onto.
 They don’t slide off and into the pan.
-That’s not to say that if they did slide off that it’d be the end of world.
+That’s not to say that if they did slide off that it’d be the end of the world.
 The more toppings the better because loaded roasted Twinkies on the Char-Broil Big Easy are meant to be loaded!

 The bunk bed basket lets you double the amount of cooking space you have on your Big Easy.
 And it’s easy to take in and out of the cooker too!